fafamnzm/express-data-collection-cron/README.md

   `PG_DB_USERNAME` is the username to postgresql `PG_DB_PASSWORD`  is the password to postgresql `PG_DB_NAME`  is the name of the table
+  `PORT` is the port we want to expose our endpoints

 ```